-Mr. Ahmed Samir Santawy is a postgraduate student at Central European University (CEU) in Vienna, Austria, who is detained in Egypt in apparent connection with his studies and alleged, nonviolent expressive activity.
+Mr. Ahmed Samir Santawy is a postgraduate student at Central European University (CEU) in Vienna, Austria, who is under a travel ban in Egypt, after being wrongfully detained for 18 months, in apparent connection with his studies and alleged, nonviolent expressive activity.
 Mr. Santawy is an Egyptian citizen and a second-year MA student in Sociology and Social Anthropology at CEU.
-His studies focus on women’s rights in Egypt, in particular reproductive rights.
+His studies focus on women’s rights in Egypt, in particular, reproductive rights.
 Read more.

-Since September 2019, when Mr. Santway began his MA program at CEU, originally in Budapest, Hungary, Egyptian authorities have stopped and questioned him about his studies each time he has arrived or departed from Cairo International Airport.
+Starting in September 2019, when Mr. Santway began his MA program at CEU, originally in Budapest, Hungary, Egyptian authorities stopped and questioned him about his studies each time he arrived or departed from Cairo International Airport.
 On December 15, 2020, Mr. Santawy returned to Egypt for a family visit.
 Upon his arrival, authorities stopped him at the airport and briefly interrogated him.
 On January 23, 2021, authorities raided Mr. Santway’s family’s home, during which they confiscated surveillance camera footage and told his family that he was required to present himself to the authorities.
 On February 1, 2021, authorities arrested Mr. Santway at a police station after he complied with the order to make an appearance.
-Sources indicate that authorities held Samir incommunicado for five days, during which he was interrogated about his studies and social media activity.
-Samir also reported that he was blindfolded and beaten by his interrogators.
+Sources indicate that authorities held Mr. Santawy incommunicado for five days, during which he was interrogated about his studies and social media activity.
+Mr. Santawy also reported that he was blindfolded and beaten by his interrogators.